 Decolonize Your Practice!

-The 8-week program for mental health professionals seeking to incorporate anti-oppressive, social justice oriented, and liberatory values in their practices.
+The program for mental health professionals seeking to incorporate anti-oppressive, decolonial, and liberatory values in their practices.

 Perhaps you want a practice that is truly responsive to clients of historically marginalized identities...